-There are many things you need to take into consideration when it comes to localizing content for new markets – from understanding local customer preferences and behavior to ensuring cultural sensitivity and adapting your content for different audiences, channels, and devices.
+There are many things you need to take into consideration when it comes to localising content for new markets – from understanding local customer preferences and behaviour to ensuring cultural sensitivity and adapting your content for different audiences, channels and devices.

-Your best-laid plans for attractive graphical user interfaces, slick brochures, compelling social media posts, or well-optimized paid search ads can often fail when the content is localized as the length of the translated text can increase or decrease significantly.
+Your best-laid plans for attractive graphical user interfaces, slick brochures, compelling social media posts or well optimised paid search ads can often fail when the content is localised as the length of the translated text can increase or decrease significantly.
 This is referred to as text expansion (when the text is longer) or contraction (when it is shorter).